2024 Best MIDI Pad Controller Recommended List

 CV Equipped Hardware

 CV stands for Control Voltage.
-Many old analog synths (and modern recreations of them) use CV as a controller signal in much the same way that modern gear often uses MIDI control or Expression Pedals to control a parameter - usually it's to control pitch on a hardware synthesizer.
+Many old analog synths (and modern recreations of them) use CV as a controller signal.
+It functions in much the same way that modern gear often uses MIDI control or Expression Pedals to control a parameter.
+Usually, it’s to control pitch on hardware instruments or synthesizers.

 Make sure the specifications of the MIDI pad controller you are interested in has CV output if you want to control this type of hardware.